 "The team at Clewner and Kelly are wonderful and passionate about the care they deliver.
 I have been a patient for several years and I would not trust my eyes with anyone else.
 Sara, in the eyeglass store, is also very helpful and informative.
 These guys understand customer service!"- D.G. / Google / Aug 27, 2022

 How are Diabetic Eye Conditions Managed?

-Your ophthalmologist at Clewner & Kelly Eye Center will perform yearly diabetic eye exams to screen for any possible complications.
+Our eye specialists for diabetic patients in Boca Raton, FL, at Clewner & Kelly Eye Center will perform yearly diabetic eye exams to screen for any possible complications.
 Some of these tests may include dilating your pupils with special eye drops to take pictures of and examine the retina and other surrounding eye structures.
 It is also important to perform a regular tonometry test to check your eye's intraocular pressure and test for glaucoma.
 The results of these tests will allow our ophthalmologists to determine if additional ophthalmic work is necessary to preserve your vision.
 These additional treatments may include medications, eye injections, or surgeries.